API Documentation

 Selector that selects the nearest index to x.

 With Points this is simply the index values nearest to the x, however with Intervals it is the interval center nearest to x.
-This will be offset from the index value for Start and End loci.
+This will be offset from the index value for Start and End locus.

 Example